 At the south end of the boardwalk –north of the Venice Pier — is the historic Venice Beach House.
 The structure was built in 1911 and is listed on the National Register of Historic Places; Many Craftsman-era details remain, including a glass-enclosed breakfast nook, a lattice-framed portico, and a grand fleet of stairs.
 This little B& B adjacent to the beach is what Southern California is all about.

 A short distance inland is the waterways that once made up Venice-of-America, founded in 1905 by a local developer, conservationist, and creative genius behind circa 1900 Venice –Abbot Kinney.

 Fully restored and remodeled homes make it a postcard scene along the canal shores that now make up a quaint upscale neighborhood.
 The canals provide visitors a sense of serenity that the Venetians would have truly appreciated.

 Finally, just a few blocks away from the canals is the very trendy Abbot Kinney Blvd.
-Aptly named after Mr. Kinney, this one-and-a-half-mile stretch boasts some the areas finest dining, boutique shopping, art galleries, antique stores and sightseeing that Los Angeles has to offer.
+Aptly named after Mr. Kinney, this one-and-a-half-mile stretch boasts some of the area’s finest dining, boutique shopping, art galleries, antique stores, and sightseeing that Los Angeles has to offer.

 And there’s no better way to experience what Abbot Kinney Boulevard is all about than stopping by on the first Friday of every month just after the sun begins to set over the nearby Pacific Ocean.
 It’s a time when the neighborhood merchants come together to feature the best artists, gifts, products, and music.